amitmse/in_Python_/Others/README.md

   usually modeled with the lognormal distribution.

 ---------------------------------------------------------------------------------------------
-## Normal Distribution / Gaussian distribution:
+## Normal Distribution / Gaussian distribution

 - The sum of Bernoulli trials follows a binomial distribution, and as the number of trials increases, that binomial distribution becomes more like the normal distribution.
 - Its cousin the hyper-geometric distribution does too.